A SHORT SUMMARY OF MY LIFE-LONG RESEARCH INTO OUR COMMON HUMAN ECOLOGICAL PREDICAMENT

 , a group of mostly European intellectuals

-and business people who had become similarly worried about our global future.
+and business leaders who had become similarly worried about our global future.

 Deciding to pursue my ecological cocnerns